Art History

 • The remaining 4.0 FCEs must be chosen from at least three of the following fields: (1) Ancient, (2) Medieval, (3) Early Modern, 4) Modern and Contemporary.
 Any course that covers more than one of these time periods may only be used to fulfil one of the FCE distributions.

-• Coursework must be taken in at least two geographic zones (Western, East Asian, South Asian, African, etc.).
-Courses without a specific regional focus may count toward the geographical distribution requirement if the student's final paper is on an appropriate topic.
+• Coursework must be taken in at least two geographic zones (European/US/Canada, East Asian, South Asian, African, etc.).
+A course designated as Global — or any other category without a specific area focus — may count toward the distribution requirement if the student's final paper is on an appropriate topic.

 • A maximum of two seminars (1.0 FCE) may be reading courses or special topics courses (course codes beginning with FAH30XXH).